AelinXYZ/AELIPs/content/aelips/aelip-32.md

 ## Simple Summary

-This AELIP proposes extend AELIP 28 by another 2 months for Velodrome AMM incentives for the AELIN/ETH pool.
+This AELIP proposes extend AELIP 28 indefinitely for Velodrome AMM incentives for the AELIN/ETH pool.
 Aelin treasury will be distributing $4,000 USD per week, paid for in OP tokens received in the Phase 0.

 ## Abstract

-This AELIP proposes to continue the trial in AELIP-28 for another 3 months or until Velodrome does not continue matching rewards, at that point another proposal will be prepared.
-As of right now, Velodrome matches our $4,000 per week with another 50%, so it is imperative that we stick with this number for now.
+This AELIP proposes to continue the trial in AELIP-28 indefinitely.

 Aelin treasury will be distributing voting rewards (also called "bribes") in OP in order to maximise the VELO rewards emitted to the AELIN/ETH pool.
 This means LPs will be earning VELO instead of AELIN.